 Yellowfin tend to travel in schools.
 The size range is between three pounds up to one hundred.

-Known for running deep and doubling over a rod.
+Known for running deep and doubling over a rod and the tuna fishing in South Carolina is superb.

-One of the best-tasting fish in the sea.
+One of the best-tasting fish in the sea which is why people go tuna fishing South Carolina.
 Great as sushi.

-The shape of Female dolphin heads is more rounded, and they are referred to as cows.
+Cow dolphin are female dolphin whose heads are more rounded, and they are referred to as cows.

 Dolphin frequently travel in schools from a couple of pounds up to twenty pounds.